CloudLabs-MOC/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/11-LAB_SC_100_Lab4_Ex1_SecureScore.md

 ### Review

-In this excercise, you have completed the following:
+In this exercise, you have completed the following:

 - Create a custom role to manage security posture for Exposure Management.
 - Activate Defender XDR unified RBAC for specific workloads.
 - Shared the recommended action in the Teams channel.
 - Edited the status for the recommended action.

 ### You have successfully finished the exercise.
-Click on **Next** to move on to the next excercise.
+Click on **Next** to move on to the next exercise.